jbiason/blog/content/thoughts/why-rust-and-not-go.md

 We are, once again, discussing [Fast Test, Slow Test](https://www.youtube.com/watch?v=RAxiiRPHS9k), aren't we?
-Let me write a test for every single function, every single class and oh, look how fast they run!
+Let me write a test for every single function, every single class and oh, look how fast they run, 'cause the compiler is fast!
 Then we put the "integration tests" in the CI and everybody is happy.

 Except you wrote tests twice when the only tests that matter are the ones that check the system behaviours.